 - Collaborate with other organizations, especially other honor societies.
 It doubles your human and operational resources.

-- When printing banners, t-shirts or other promo items, don’t date it.
+- When printing banners, t-shirts or other promo items, don’t date them.
 If you have too many, you can use them for other events or for the following year.

 Catering Tips - Food is usually a large expense!